Gatwick Airport: Flight movements

 The main runway uses a Category III Instrument Landing System (ILS).
-The northern runway does not have an ILS; when it is in use, arriving aircraft are radar vectored to intercept a RNAV (GNSS) approach, providing the aircraft is equipped and the operator has approval.
-This approach is satellite based and is also available for the main runway.
-When an RNAV approach is not possible, assistance from the approach controller using surveillance radar, a 'SRA approach' is available.
+The northern runway does not have an ILS; when it is in use, arriving aircraft are radar vectored to intercept an RNAV (GNSS) approach, providing the aircraft is equipped and the operator has approval.
+This approach is satellite-based and is also available for the main runway.
+When an RNAV approach is not possible, assistance from the approach controller using surveillance radar, an "SRA approach" is available.
 This involves heading instructions and altitude callouts supplied by the Air Traffic Controller.
 On both runways, a continuous descent approach is used to minimise the environmental effects of incoming aircraft, particularly at night.

 Night flights are subject to restrictions; between 11 pm and 7 am, noisier aircraft (rated QC/8 and QC/16) may not operate.
 From 11.30 pm to 6 am (the night quota period) there are three limits: Number of flights, a Quota Count system, limiting total noise permitted and no night QC/4 flights.

+Air traffic control services are outsourced.
+In 2014 a proposed contract award for air traffic control services was suspended due to errors in the airport operator's procurement process, which was governed at the time by the European Union's rules on procurement in the energy, telecommunications, transport and water sectors.
+Consideration of the legal case brought by NATS UK discussed whether the court's approach to resolving such cases should consider the American Cyanamid principles reflected in UK national procurement law or a different "balance of interests" test, as proposed by NATS, which was less likely to allow a proposed contract award where damages paid to a successful challenger might be an adequate legal remedy.
+Use of the "balance of interests" test was ruled out by Mr Justice Ramsey.

 Security

 The airport is policed by the Gatwick District of Sussex Police.
 The district is responsible for the entire airport (including aircraft) and, in certain circumstances, aircraft in flight.
 The 150 officers attached to this district include armed and unarmed officers, and community support officers for minor offences.
 The airport district counters man-portable surface-to-air missiles (MANPADS) by patrolling in and around the airport and a separate sub-unit has vehicle checks around the airport.

-Access to airside portions of the airport is controlled and maintained by the airport's team of security officers, regulated by the Department for Transport.
-Brook House, an immigration-removal centre of Immigration Enforcement, was opened near the airport on 18 March 2009 by the then Home Secretary Jacqui Smith.
+Access to airside portions of the airport is controlled and maintained by the airport's team of security officers, regulated by the Civil Aviation Authority.
+Brook House, an immigration removal centre of Immigration Enforcement, was opened near the airport on 18 March 2009 by the then Home Secretary Jacqui Smith.

 Major airlines

-The airport is a base for scheduled airlines British Airways (BA), EasyJet, Wizz Air, and charter operators such as TUI Airways.
-Gatwick is unique amongst London's airports in its representation of the three main airline business models: full service, low-cost and charter.
+The airport is a base for scheduled airlines British Airways (BA), easyJet, Wizz Air, and charter operators such as TUI Airways.
+Gatwick is unique among London's airports in its representation of the three main airline business models: full service, low-cost and charter.
 As of October 2016, these respectively accounted for 26.6%, 61.3% and 13.1% of Gatwick's seat capacity.